Interview-Based Tasks: Learning from Leonardo DiCaprio

 What they didn’t know—what they learned later—is they had done everything right, almost.
 They’d recruited the right users, facilitated the test properly, and analyzed the results effectively.
 There was only one problem: the tasks didn’t match what real users do with the site.
 That one problem was the source of their current pain.

 The team used a very traditional approach to task design by carefully crafting a set of scavenger-hunt tasks.
 These tasks ask the users to find specific items on the web site.

-When we first started testing on the web, we used them too.
+When we first started testing on the web, we used scavenger-hunt tasks too.
 Some of our first tasks were “What’s the cheapest hotel on the monorail at Walt Disney World?” or “Who is Arizona’s Third District Congressional Representative?”
 They worked great.
-We could easily see if people could find the information on the site.
-We learned a lot about how the site worked.
+We could easily see if people could find the right information on these sites.
+We learned a lot about how these sites worked.

 As each participant filed into the room, they sat them down in front of a machine with a browser and gave each of them the same task: “Pretend you’re interested in Leonardo DiCaprio.
 Find something out about him you don’t currently know.”

 Now, imagine what you would do if you were asked to perform that task.
 If you have no real interest in Mr. DiCaprio’s life, you might enter his name into the search box and declare the task done on the first page you find with any real substance.
 The task would only take a few moments to complete.

 However, someone with a deep interest in Leo’s world—maybe one of his mega-fans, let’s say—might spend more time on the task.
 They would dismiss information they already knew and hone in on content that was truly new and unique.
 We’d expect to see completely different behavior from this person.